deadblue/ghost/README.md

 Use it ONLY when you seek for simpleness, and do not extremely eager for performance and robustness.

-**Since 0.1.x, this framework should be used in go 1.18 or above, because it uses generic.**
+**Since this framework is still W.I.P., all APIs are not stable.**

-**This framework is W.I.P., so the APIs are volatile, and there may be some unknown bugs in it.**
+**Starts from version 0.1.x, this framework should be used in go 1.18 or above, because it requires generic.**

 ## Usage